synechron-finlabs/quorum-maker/README.md

 Once the repository is successfully cloned, change to the Quorum Maker directory by `$ cd quorum-maker` and run `$ ./setup.sh` script.
 To minimize the pre-requisites and make setup easy, Quorum Maker uses docker and rest of the dependencies are baked to `syneblock/quorum-maker` image.

-## Setting up Quorum Network on single machine
+## Setting up Quorum Test/Development Network

-Quorum Maker allows to quickly spin up a Quorum network on single machine using Docker Compose with minimal input.
+Quorum Maker allows to quickly spin up a Quorum network for development or test purpose using Docker Compose with minimal input.
 Nodes created would be fully functional with all the features of Quorum as well as Quorum Maker.
 This allows developers to experiment with latest features with different number of nodes.

 ### Setting up nodes